phreborn/vbfcp_comb/README.md

-The tool is created by Haoshuang Ji.
+The tool was created by Haoshuang Ji.

+Do not forget to clone the RooFitExtensions submodule as well.

+> git clone --recursive ssh://git@gitlab.cern.ch:7999/atlas_higgs_combination/software/workspaceCombiner.git

 To compile on lxplus, run

 > source setup.sh

-> mkdir build && cmake .. && make && cd ..
+> mkdir build && cd build && cmake .. && make -j7 && cd ..

 Then each time before using the tool, just do